MartinEesmaa/VVCEasy/MPV.md

 ### Important Windows users for old builds

+Since 1st September 2022, now it is complete static of Windows build MPV VVCEasy.

 If you're using the old build, please download a new build of MPV VVCEasy version.

 This is a fix of Intel CPU users and updated version of libvvdec.